 4. Drink The Cacao

 Smell the aroma of the cacao before drinking it and then indulge in each sip, allowing the medicine to permeate through your body.
-You may feel the cacao immediately, or it may take around 20 minutes to begin feeling a buzz within your body.
-You will experience more blood flowing to your brain and your heart, and focus may become easier.
+The cacao may be felt in your body immediately, or it may take around 20 minutes to begin feeling a buzzy.
+At this point you will experience more blood flowing to your brain and your heart, and focus may become easier.
 Release expectations and listen to your body as energies begin to shift.

 5. Activate Your Intention

 Allow the energy of cacao and your intuition to take you where you need to go.